Showing 1-20 of 16 products

 FoodStorm Catering Software is designed for mid-size and enterprise-scale catering businesses.
 It offers a flexible solution to support corporate catering, on-site catering, event catering, retail catering and large-scale food production...
 Read more

 ResortSuite SALES & CATERING is a cloud-based solution that helps businesses streamline and manage all operations related to banquet and hospitality sectors.
 Key features include online booking, customer database, waitstaff management...
 Read more

 Pxier is a cloud-based catering management solution that offers lead management, customer management, feedback tools, contract management and payment and invoicing features.
 Pxier enables users to record client and vendor contact...
 Read more

 ReServe Interactive Catering and Event Management is a cloud-based solution for small and midsize hospitality and event-planning businesses.
 Key features include a calendar and event book, menu costing, document management, email integration...
 Read more

 There's a huge variety of software designed for all facets of the restaurant and hospitality industries.
 From software to manage hotel reservations to software restaurants use for their point-of-sale systems, there are software solutions for nearly every type of hospitality and foodservice business.

 But the key to getting the most out of your software purchase is to carefully select the product that most closely matches your particular business and business model.
 For catering businesses, there is specialized catering management software.
-It's purpose-built for the unique challenges and demands of running a catering business and is the focus of this Buyer's Guide.
-In it, we'll explain:
+It's purpose-built for the unique challenges and demands of running a catering business and is the focus of this buyers guide.